makma/fingerprintjs.com/content/blog/state-of-identity-podcast-featuring-ceo-dan-pinto-fingerprintjs.md

 #### CAMERON:

 Let's get right into it.
 Before we talk about use cases, an overview of the technology itself that underpins FingerprintJS would be super helpful.
 I understand there's a little bit of a teaser there in the name that it involves fingerprinting.
-My advanced layman's understanding of your core product offering is essentially the ability to provide a fairly unique device level fingerprint for each session that you see coming across a website or application and then be able to use that to understand who's visiting your platform and and hopefully determine if they're a user that should be trusted or not trusted?
+My advanced layman's understanding of your core product offering is essentially the ability to provide a fairly unique device level fingerprint for each session that you see coming across a website or application and then be able to use that to understand who's visiting your platform and hopefully determine if they're a user that should be trusted or not trusted?
 Is that a fair assessment?

 #### DAN: